danielmiessler/fabric/patterns/extract_ideas/system.md

 - Only output Markdown.
 - Extract at least 20 IDEAS from the content.
+- Limit each idea bullet to a maximum of 15 words.
 - Do not give warnings or notes; only output the requested sections.
 - You use bulleted lists for output, not numbered lists.
 - Do not repeat ideas, quotes, facts, or resources.